-Expats moving to Washington DC are more often than not surprised by just how physically small the city that is arguably the most powerful and influential in the USA can be.
+Expats moving to Washington DC are more often than not surprised by just how physically small the city that is arguably the most powerful and influential in the USA, and indeed the world, can be.
 The massive concentration of agencies, departments, businesses, consulates and young eager professionals makes Washington DC so dense with potential that expats seem to be magnetically drawn to its constructs.

 Within the city centre, the clean columns of the capital buildings are in stark contrast to nearby ghettos that make up one of the country's worst levels of poverty.
 While expats are likely to live in better neighbourhoods, realities of living in a city with such large discrepancies of income, as well as high crime rates, are unavoidably noticeable.

 The cost of living in Washington DC is generally quite high, especially as good quality accommodation is in demand.
 However, those living close to the city centre will find that public transportation is fairly reasonable and there is really no need for a car when it comes to getting out and about.

 There are plenty of good schools in Washington.
 Expats are eligible to send their children to public schools which fall within certain residential boundaries at a negligible cost.
 There are also a good range of private and international schooling options, but fees are naturally much higher.

 Washington DC, compared to other American cities, is particularly welcoming for expats.
 Most young professionals in DC have recently moved to the city to pursue careers before relocating again.
 There is a frantic energy of friendship-making fuelled by a large amount of clubs, casual sport teams and nightlife.
 Newcomers are always welcome here.